About me

 Problem

 Wiki pages are web pages that anyone can create or edit.
 We use them to collect information, documentation and instructions on projects.
 At present we can create wikis, edit them and associate tags with them.
 But we can not add comments to this, can not make suggestions, can not tag a user for a special part in the wiki.
 We can make wikis more alive by implementing these features.
 And as shown in the above diagram, implementing these as in Google docs would be more attractive.
-For this I will use the publiclab/inline-markdown-editor
+For this I will use the publiclab/inline-markdown-editor.

 Implementation

-, page of a wiki will be broken down into sections.
+After integrating wiki pages with inline-markdown-editor, page of a wiki will be broken down into sections.
 Then after that i will develop so users can view comments, view suggestion, make comments and make suggestions on those each section.
 Mockups for those functions are as follows.

 Active Sections